 Person who entered first will receive reward of sacrificing camel in Allah’s cause, who followed him will get reward of sacrificing cow, thereafter chicken, thereafter reward of giving egg as charity in Allah’s cause.”
 (Sahih Bukhari)

-Moreover, it is essential to avoid stepping over others or disrupting congregation during khutbah.
-This practice is discouraged as it may distract worshippers and detract from sanctity of Friday prayer.
-Instead, believers should strive to maintain sense of decorum and reverence, treating mosque as sacred space dedicated to worship of Allah.
+Moreover, it is essential to avoid stepping over others or disrupting the congregation during the khutbah.
+This practice is discouraged as it may distract worshippers and detract from the sanctity of Friday prayer.
+Instead, believers should strive to maintain a sense of decorum and reverence, treating the mosque as a sacred space dedicated to the worship of Allah.

 Therefore, arriving early for Friday prayer allows believers to prepare themselves both physically and spiritually for congregational worship ahead.
-It provides opportunity for quiet reflection, supplication, and mental preparation, enabling worshippers to enter mosque with calm and focused mindset.
+It provides an opportunity for quiet reflection, supplication, and mental preparation, enabling worshippers to enter the mosque with a calm and focused mindset.

-Listen attentively to Imam: Greatest rites of Friday and its obligatory manners is to listen attentively to Imam in order to contemplate on admonition.
-It is prohibited by Prophet (may Allah’s peace and blessings be upon him) to speak with even few words or forbidding one’s companion from speaking by merely saying: “Be quiet and listen.”
+Listen attentively to Imam: The greatest rites of Friday and its obligatory manners is to listen attentively to Imam in order to contemplate on admonition.
+It is prohibited by the Prophet (may Allah’s peace and blessings be upon him) to speak with even a few words or forbidding one’s companion from speaking by merely saying: “Be quiet and listen.”
 This is not allowed.

 Abu Huraira reported: Prophet, peace and blessings be upon him, said, “If you tell your companion to be quiet on Friday while Imam is speaking, you have spoken improperly.”
 (Sahih al-Bukhari 892, Sahih Muslim 851)

-Whoever speaks while Imam is delivering sermon is guilty of idle talk, and can be deprived of virtue of attending Friday prayer, because he has done something that distracts him as well as others from listening to sermon.
+Whoever speaks while the Imam is delivering a sermon is guilty of idle talk and can be deprived of the virtue of attending Friday prayer because he has done something that distracts him as well as others from listening to the sermon.

 Reward for one who prays Friday prayer well

-It has been authenticated in a Hadith, the reward of those that observe their Friday Prayer well from:
+It has been authenticated in a Hadith, the reward of those that observe their Friday Prayer well is:

 Salman al-Farisi reported: The Prophet, peace and blessings be upon him, said, “No one takes a bath on Friday, purifies himself as much as he can, uses oil or perfume in his house, then proceeds for prayer and does not separate two persons sitting together, then prays as much as is written for him and remains silent while the leader is delivering the sermon, except that his sins between this Friday and the previous will be forgiven.”
 (Sahih Bukhari)